Home » Health Conditions » Neurology » Brain Health

 So, why is this happening?

 Catia Sternini reports some interesting findings about how the role of carbonation may be a big factor.
-The article, “In search of a Role for Carbonation: Is This Good or Bad Taste?”published in Gastroenterology, discusses some findings of a recent study about the affects of carbonation and the brain’s perception of sweetness.
+The article, “In search of a Role for Carbonation: Is This Good or Bad Taste?”published in Gastroenterology, discusses some findings of a recent study about the affects of carbonation and the ’s perception of sweetness.

 Diet sodas use artificial sweeteners instead of sugar found in their non-diet counterparts.
 According to the study, the brain has a difficult time distinguishing the difference between those artificial sweeteners and sugar when carbonation is involved.